What to Wear in Morocco:

 | 🍂 Autumn (Sep–Nov) | 20–30 °C | Mixed layers, mid-weight fabrics | Light jacket for evenings, closed-toe shoes |

-Summer in interior Morocco (particularly Marrakech and the pre-Saharan region) is genuinely intense.
-Temperatures routinely exceed 40 °C. Paradoxically, covering up in light linen actually keeps you cooler than exposing skin to direct sun.
-Think of how local Berber and desert traditions approach heat — full-length robes in pale fabrics have kept people comfortable for centuries.
+Summer in interior Morocco — particularly Marrakech and the pre-Saharan region — is genuinely intense, with temperatures regularly exceeding 40 °C. Paradoxically, covering up in light linen keeps you cooler than exposing skin to direct sun.
+Berber and desert traditions figured this out long ago: full-length robes in pale fabrics have kept people comfortable for centuries.
+For women, a loose linen maxi dress is the ideal summer Morocco outfit.
+For men, a pale linen shirt over light chinos is hard to beat.

 Footwear: What Actually Works on the Ground ↑ Back

 Shoe choice will make or break your comfort in Morocco.
 The medinas of Fes and Marrakech are a labyrinth of ancient cobblestones, uneven lanes, and steep alleys.
-Footwear that looks good but offers zero grip or support will leave you exhausted and in pain within hours.
+Footwear that looks good but offers zero grip or support will leave you exhausted within hours — no matter how well-planned the rest of your Morocco outfit is.

-- Comfortable leather sandals with a proper footbed — not flat flip-flops.
+- Leather sandals with a proper footbed — not flat flip-flops.
 Brands like Birkenstock or Ecco are worth the investment.

 - Cushioned walking shoes or lightweight trainers for medina days and mountain exploration.

-- Lightweight hiking boots (low-cut is fine) if you plan to trek in the Atlas.
+- Lightweight hiking boots (low-cut is fine) if you plan Atlas trekking.

-- Moroccan babouches (slip-on slippers) bought locally — perfect inside riads and as a comfortable evening shoe.
+- Moroccan babouches bought locally — perfect inside riads and as a comfortable evening shoe.

 - High heels — genuinely dangerous on medina cobblestones.